sydneehicks/silentEngine/README.rst

    And python-virtualenv will be installed.

 =====================
-Install SilentEngine
+Install silentEngine
 =====================

-- Change the directory to where you would like SilentEngine to be stored
+- Change the directory to where you would like silentEngine to be stored
    * cd <directory name>
 - Clone the GitHub repository:
    * sudo git clone https://github.com/sydneehicks/silentEngine.git